-To produce competent Engineering Technologists who are able to apply principles of science, engineering and modern technology in solving current and future problems related to mechanical engineering field.
+To produce competent Engineering Technologists who are able to apply principles of science, engineering and modern technology in solving current and future problems related to sport technology.

-To produce Engineering Technologists in mechanical engineering field who perform work and duty ethically with high moral values and responsibility to God, nation and societies.
+To produce Engineering Technologists in sport technology field who perform work and duty ethically with high moral values and responsibility to God, nation and societies.